-You’ll know your duck has breathing problems if it lies on the ground, breath with an open mouth, or sometimes even start panting.
+You’ll know your duck has breathing problems if it lies on the ground, breathes with an open mouth, or sometimes even starts panting.

 Ducks’ breathing problems are generally associated with heat & humidity in the hot season, fear, and poor sanitation.

 The following can be the reason why your duck is breathing with an open mouth or panting: